SaliElloh/arab-clothes-imag-classifcation/README.md

 ### Installation

-After installing everything mentioned earlier to run the project you need to:
+If using Google colab, here are the steps you need to take:

 edit this
 1.